HadiBeyzaee/Panda_Chemistry_Gym/README.md

 Our primary focus lies in three fundamental insertion scenarios:

 1. **Vial Capping Pick and Place:** Teaching robots to accurately place caps on vials.
+2. **Spoon Insertion:** Inserting a spatula-like spoon into a beaker, showcasing the robot’s ability to manipulate tools for various laboratory applications.
-2. **Vial Insertion:** Navigating the intricate process of inserting vials into different holders and racks.
+3. **Vial Insertion:** Inserting vials from different holders into different containers.
-3. **Rack Insertion:** Mastering the skill of inserting racks, both empty and loaded, into their designated holders.
+4. **Rack Insertion:** Learning the skill of rack insertion, both empty and loaded, into the rack holders.

 By leveraging the power of stable-baselines3 and sb3-contrib, we've created a platform for experimenting with different reinforcement learning algorithms and methodologies, fine-tuning their parameters, and ultimately training models that exhibit remarkable precision in these challenging tasks.